Axel-ex/Spiderbot/README.md

 ### Why a PCA9685 Servo Driver?

 While the ESP32 has a built-in PWM generator (`ledc`), it's not ideal for robotics applications requiring synchronised multi-joint movement (learned the hard way).
-Each `ledc` channel runs on its own timer.
+The 16 ledc channels can not share one single timer, and having the timer in sync is a non trivial task.
 When you command a leg to move, its three servos need to start and stop turning at *precisely* the same time for smooth, coordinated motion.

 The **PCA9685** solves this problem.
 It's a dedicated I2C PWM driver that allows you to update the pulse width for all 16 channels in a single, atomic-like operation.
 The firmware can calculate the positions for all 12 servos and send the update command, ensuring all servos refresh in unison.
 The result is the fluid, life-like motion essential for a legged robot.

+ESP32 also has better suited peripherals for motor control namely `mcpwm`, or even `rmt` to synchronize ledc signals, but I couldn't really wrap my head around and was limited in time so I went for the easy solution and bought extra hardware.
+See those link for more informations on channels synchronization on ESP32: [mcpwm](https://docs.rs/esp-hal/latest/esp_hal/mcpwm/index.html), [rmt](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/api-reference/peripherals/rmt.html).

 ## Build It Yourself

-### Step 1: Assembly
+###  Assembly

 First, 3D print and assemble the robot's chassis and legs.
 Follow the excellent guide provided in the original [Instructables project](https://www.instructables.com/DIY-Spider-RobotQuad-robot-Quadruped/).

-### Step 2: Wiring
+### Wiring

 Wire the components together according to the [wiring diagram](#wiring-diagram) section above.
 Double-check the polarity and connector orientation before powering anything to avoid damaging your components.

-### Step 3: Flashing the Firmware
+### Flashing the Firmware

 **Prerequisites:**